schilken/grep_ui/README.md

 # grep_ui

-grepUI is a graphical user interface for the standard **grep** tool of macOS
+Source Code of a graphical user interface for the standard **grep** tool of macOS - Works only on macOS!

 ## Install